 Sarah Sentilles is a writer, teacher, critical theorist, scholar of religion, and author of many books, including Breaking Up with God: A Love Story.
 Her most recent book, Draw Your Weapons, was published by Random House in 2017 and won the 2018 PEN Award for Creative Nonfiction.
-Her writing has appeared in The New Yorker, Oprah Magazine, Ms., Religion Dispatches, Oregon ArtsWatch, and the Los Angeles Review of Books, among other publications.
+Her writing has appeared in The New York Times, The New Yorker, Oprah Magazine, Ms., Religion Dispatches, Oregon ArtsWatch, and the Los Angeles Review of Books, among other publications.
 She’s had residencies at Hedgebrook and Yaddo.
 She earned a bachelor's degree at Yale and master's and doctoral degrees at Harvard.
 She is the co-founder of the Immigration Alliance of Idaho.

 At the core of her scholarship, writing, and activism is a commitment to investigating the roles language, images, and practices play in oppression, violence, social transformation, and justice movements.
 She has taught at Pacific Northwest College of Art, Portland State University, California State University Channel Islands, and Willamette University, where she was the Mark and Melody Teppola Presidential Distinguished Visiting Professor.